rikeilong/Bay-CAT/README.md

 </p>

 ## Training & Validation
-We have collect an audio-visual joint instruction dataset, named AVinstruct.
+We have collect an audio-visual joint instruction dataset, named AVinstruct, details in [Data.md](AVinstruct/Data.md).
-The training and evaluating schemes can be found in [Data.md](AVinstruct/Data.md).

 ## Citation ✏️
 ## If you find this work useful for your research, please kindly cite our paper and star our repo.